THE W4P CONCEPT

 In the design phase, the O&M (Operations and Maintenance) challenges were already considered and solutions were pre-emptively built into the system.
 The monitoring system W4P has developed with its partners and suppliers is capable of not only monitoring and recording output performances, but also monitoring the condition of individual key components.
 They do this through the use of built in sensors and determine the preventive maintenance needed before a break down is imminent.
 This state of the art technology is particularly important for a wave power installation as the cost of service is very high and the window of opportunity to perform service and access the wave power buoy may be very limited during parts of the year.

-Generating Green Energy at a competitive price, LCOE (Levelized Cost of Energy)
+Generating Green Electricity at a competitive price, LCOE (Levelized Cost of Electricity)

 The four key parameters that determine the cost of power produced are easily defined, but not as easily obtained.
 They are as follows: manufacturing cost, launch and retrieval cost, lifetime maintenance cost, and system efficiency/output.